Dear HS Students and Parents:

 Does AES offer ELD support in high school?

 Yes.
 AES supports ELLs (English Language Learners) in English Language Development (ELD) classes designed for grades 9 and 10.
 Monitored support for identified grade 11 and grade 12 students is offered to those in need of more support.

 Yes.
-The following classes can be repeated: Art Foundations, Personal Fitness, Concert Band, Concert Choir, Concert Strings, Piano/Keyboard, Guitar Performance, Internship, and Independent Study.
+The following classes can be repeated: Personal Fitness, Concert Band, Concert Choir, Concert Strings, Piano/Keyboard, Guitar Performance, Design Technology: Strengthened Through Service, Internship, and Independent Study.
 However, some of these classes may have limitations regarding the number of times they can be repeated for credit.

 AES HIGH SCHOOL GRADUATION REQUIREMENTS